-Volunteering is a great way for students to learn new skills, meet new people, and improve their resumes.
-It’s also a genuinely important and meaningful way to make the communities in which we live and work better.
-Whatever your existing skillset, there are dozens of local non-profit and charitable organizations who could use your help in some way.
+Volunteering is a great way for you to learn new skills, meet new people, and improve your resume.
+It’s also a genuinely important and meaningful way to make the community in which we live, work, and learn better.